sematic-ai/sematic/docs/sematic-vs.md

 barrier to entry for all sets of skills, from beginner padawan to advanced ninja.

-Sematic is commited to having you run your first pipelines in a matter of hours.
+Sematic is committed to having you run your first pipelines in a matter of hours.

 ### The opinionated/flexibility tradeoff